Terms & Conditions for ConocoPhillips

 “Goods” means any materials, items of equipment, spare parts, or other goods to be provided by, and subject to transfer of title from, Contractor to Company as part of the Work described in the Purchase Order, together with any associated items such as software, firmware, special tools, handling and installation aids, data, drawings, operating and maintenance manuals, and other documentation in relation thereto as required by Company.

-“Indemnify” means defend, indemnify, release and hold harmless; and terms such as “Indemnified”, “Indemnifying”, “Indemnification”, “Indemnity”, “Indemnitor”, and “Indemnitee” have appropriately correlative meanings and be construed accordingly.
+“Indemnify” means defend, indemnify, release, and hold harmless; and cognate terms such as “Indemnified”, “Indemnifying”, “Indemnification”, “Indemnity”, “Indemnitor”, and “Indemnitee” are to be construed accordingly.

 “Legal Fault” means negligence or other tort liability, breach of duty (statutory or otherwise), breach of warranty, breach of contract, strict liability, or any failure to act in accordance with legal or contractual requirements.